 JiTT often involves a set of test or reaction questions delivered to students prior to class.
 Students could first read chapters of a book or several articles; alternatively, they may watch and analyze an important video segment, complete a case problem or simulation, or analyze a set of data.
 Questions related to each JiTT activity can be posted in the course website or within some other tool.
 To foster efficiency, give students a set amount of time to respond.
 As with the JiTS activity, JiTT allows for more student engagement and participation than traditional lecture-based classrooms.
 JiTT activities can be extremely open-ended and conceptual in nature.
-At the same time, they could also include highly objective questions and activities that are easily scored by an online program.
+At the same time, they can also include highly objective questions and activities that are easily scored by an online program.

 This idea was originally developed for physics content with support from the National Science Foundation (Novak, 2000).
 While physics instructors were the first to rely on it, the JiTT approach soon expanded into other disciplines such as biology, chemistry, journalism, language education, business, and many other areas.
 In the beginning, JiTT was intended as an online warm-up activity for a later live meeting.
-Hence, it was linked to blended learning.
-It has since evolved to fully online environments and disciplines outside of physics.